King-Darius/FreeCrafter/README.md

 - **Windows:** `powershell -ExecutionPolicy Bypass -File scripts/run_tests_with_qt_env.ps1 -UseCTest`
 - **macOS / Linux:** `./scripts/run_tests_with_qt_env.sh --ctest`

-Both helpers assume that `scripts/bootstrap.py` has been run so the Qt deployment lives under `qt/6.5.3/` in the repository.
+Both helpers reuse `scripts/bootstrap.py` to locate the Qt deployment (for example `qt/6.5.3/msvc2019_64` on Windows or `qt/6.5.3/clang_64` on macOS).
 Pass `--build-dir` (or `-BuildDir` on PowerShell) to target an alternate build tree.
+When Qt lives outside the repository, pass `--qt-prefix`/`-QtPrefix` to point the helper at a custom Qt installation.
 The scripts export the Qt plugin paths and then launch `ctest` (or the `test_render` binary directly) with the configured environment.